LH-eliza/Memorization-Strat/README.md

+### Memorize me

-I couldn't focus- so I made this to cope with my focusing for one niche sub-subject in discrete because it sounded like enchanted works.
+I couldn't focus, so I made this to cope with my focusing on one niche sub-subject in discrete because it sounded like Enchanted Words.